Choosing the best stroller or buggy

 How much does a stroller cost?

-At the cheapest end you can pick one up for less than £20 – just don't expect much more than a frame, a fabric seat and some wheels.
+You can pick a cheap stroller up for less than £20 – just don't expect much more than a frame, a fabric seat and some wheels.

 A mid-range model will likely set you back around £100 and will have a few more features, such as a hood, shopping basket, possibly some extra pockets for storage and an adjustable leg rest or a seat back that will recline to make daytime naps a bit more comfy.